LLM-Guided Task- and Affordance-Level Exploration in Reinforcement Learning: Simulation Experiments

 \section{Simulation Experiments}

-Our simulation evaluations span six tasks: three from RLBench~\cite{james2020rlbench} and three from ManiSkill~\cite{mu2021maniskill}\footnote{The corresponding code for these experiments is available at \url{https://github.com/llm-tale/llm_tale}.}.
+Our simulation evaluations span six tasks: three from RLBench~\cite{james2020rlbench} and three from ManiSkill~\cite{mu2021maniskill}\footnote{The corresponding code, hyperparameters and prompts are available at \url{https://github.com/llm-tale/llm_tale}.}.
 The robot end-effector is controlled with relative position or velocity commands rather than joint-space control, which simplifies the action space for language models.
 The action is \(a = (\delta_x, \delta_y, \delta_z, \delta_{rx}, \delta_{ry}, \delta_{rz}, \text{grip})\) and comprises translational and rotational deltas plus a gripper action.
 All experiments were repeated three times with different seeds.

 We learn policies with a residual action space on top of base actions defined by pre-existing primitives (Alg.~\ref{alg:llm-tale}).
 These primitives are implemented with a PD controller that moves linearly toward the target.
 The proportional gain is set to 1 by default, and motion is limited by maximum velocity and orientation-velocity bounds.
 For the \emph{pick} primitive, the episode terminates when the object’s displacement from its initial position exceeds a threshold.
 For the \emph{transport} primitive, termination occurs when the positional error to the goal is below a threshold and the object is nearly static.